vasuu-gupta/studium/README.md

 ## Status

 Currently in early development. v0.1 targeted for end of September 2026.
+The frontend as of 11th September, 2026, HAS NOT BEEN DEVELOPED.
+Will be completed late Octoberish.

 ## Vision